Iota Horologii

-Iota Horologii, Latinized from ι Horologii, is a yellow-hued star approximately 56.5 light-years away in the Horologium constellation.
-The star is classified as a G0Vp yellow dwarf (it has previously been classified as G3 and a subgiant [IV]).
-It has a mass and radius larger than the Sun, and is about 50% more luminous.
+Iota Horologii, Latinized from ι Horologii, is a star in the Horologium constellation.
+With an apparent magnitude of +5.40, it can be seen to the naked eye only from places not affected by light pollution.
+Based on parallax measurements, it lies 56.5 light-years away.

+With a spectral type of G0Vp, this is a G-dwarf star, like the Sun, currently fusing hydrogen atoms into helium.
+It has previously been classified as G3 and a subgiant [IV].
+It has 1.21 times the mass of the Sun and 1.16 times the radius.
+Iota Horologii shines with 1.64 times the Sun's energy output from its photosphere, whose effective temperature is 6,200 K. At this temperature, Iota Horologii has the yellow-white hue typical of early G-type stars.
+Its age is about one-tenth as that of the Sun, 480 million years, albeit with a large margin of error of 75%.

 In 1999, a planet of the star was discovered.
 Because the planet orbits in a near Earth orbit, Iota Horologii was ranked 69th in the list of candidates for NASA's planned Terrestrial Planet Finder mission.
 In 2000, a dust disc was announced around the star, but this was later determined to be an instrumental artifact.

 Distance and visibility

 Since Iota Horologii is in the minor constellation of Horologium and is quite dim in the sky, it has not been given a traditional name.
 It lies roughly between the stars Eta Horologii and R Horologii (though it is not close to them in real space).